 Asian Paints partnered with celebrities and cultural events to strengthen emotional associations.
 Collaborations with interior designers, home makeover shows, and lifestyle magazines positioned Asian Paints as part of aspirational living.
 When Bollywood celebrities endorsed Asian Paints, it wasn’t about their expertise in paint but their embodiment of success and style that customers aspired to bring into their own homes.

 The brand also tapped into festival and occasion-based emotions.
-Diwali campaigns about freshening homes for the festival of lights, wedding season ads about preparing homes for new brides, and moving season messaging about making new houses feel like home all connected Asian Paints to life’s emotional moments, not just functional needs.
+Diwali campaigns about freshening homes for the festival of lights, wedding season ads about preparing homes for new brides, and moving season messaging about making new houses feel like home all connected Asian Paints emotional journey to life’s emotional moments, not just functional needs.

 Color Expertise and Consultation Services